vipulsingh24/Machine-Learning-By-Peter-Harrington/README.md

 Exercise of this book is been covered and implemented.

 Chapter 1 - Machine Learning Basics (Key tasks, why python)]<br />
-Chapter 2 - Classifying with k-Nearest Neighbors
+Chapter 2 - Classifying with k-Nearest Neighbors.<br />